 Canopy Roof.
-The canopy structure has been inverted from the original design to help control the flow of rain water to provide for a more convenient and comfortable boarding process.
+The canopy structure has been inverted from the original design to help control the flow of rainwater to provide for a more convenient and comfortable boarding process.

 Security.
-In addition to being well lit, stations will incorporate security cameras and emergency “blue-light” phones for reporting emergencies.
+In addition to being well lit, stations incorporate security cameras and emergency “blue-light” phones for reporting emergencies.

 Windscreens.
-The stations will include windscreens to protect passengers from inclement weather while waiting for the next bus.
+The stations include windscreens to protect passengers from inclement weather while waiting for the next bus.

 Accessibility.
-The Red Line buses and stations will be fully accessible and step-free in accordance with the American Disabilities Act.
+The Red Line buses and stations are fully accessible and step-free in accordance with the American Disabilities Act.
 All stations feature a gradual ramp to help riders get up to the 15-inch height of the platform.
 The height of the platforms will be level with the floor height of the bus as it pulls up directly next to the platform.
 This allows all riders to board or exit the BRT vehicle smoothly without the need for a ramp or the bus to kneel.

 Research suggests that communities with fixed-route transit have lower unemployment rates, lower rates of employee turnover, and higher labor-force participation.
 For individual businesses, access to transit promotes a deepening of the labor pool from which they are able to draw qualified employees.
 For individual businesses, the long-term benefits of proximity to new BRT services have not been widely studied; the number of variables related to those individual businesses, their financial health before the BRT service, and other factors make it difficult to project potential benefits or impacts to any single business.